BIRSBiointegration/whitePaper/manuscript.md

 ### Data management strategies

-* The Waldron group at City University of New York has defined a Bioconductor class implementing an abstract data type called "multiassay experiment".
+__A ready-to-use integrative data class.__ The Waldron group at City University of New York has defined a Bioconductor class implementing an abstract data type called "multiassay experiment".
 This is relevant for multimodal single-cell experiments as each mode will be characterized by a different collection of features on possibly non-overlapping collections